manifoldmarkets/manifold/docs/docs/api.md

 Add a market to a group.

 - `groupId`: Required.
 Id of the group.
 Must be admin/moderator/creator of group if curated/private.
 Must be market creator or trustworthyish if group is public.
+- `remove`: Optional.
+Set to `true` to remove the market from the group.

 ### `POST /v0/market/[marketId]/resolve`